 Lacking any utilities and with a maximum width of only 85, the project required creative solutions by the civil engineering team.
-The challenges to the on-site improvements also included the tight clearance requirements over the Amtrak rail lines.
-This required a creative approach to the routing of the overhead sanitary sewer service.
-Epstein designed the sanitary service to be hung from the Lake Street bridge structure across the entire width of the Amtrak right-of-way, thus avoiding the need to jack and bore under the tracks and avoiding the need for a lift station; saving schedule and cost to the project.
+Challenges to the on-site improvements included the tight clearance requirements over the Amtrak rail lines that required a creative approach to routing the overhead sanitary sewer service.
+Epstein designed the sanitary service to be hung from the Lake Street bridge structure across the entire width of the Amtrak right-of-way, thus avoiding the need to jack and bore under the tracks and avoiding the need for a lift station, saving schedule and cost to the project.

-The design team, client, and contractor had to work closely with the Chicago Department of Water Management (CDWM) and Amtrak for their approval during the design and installation of the water services.
+The design team, client and contractor worked closely with the Chicago Department of Water Management (CDWM) and Amtrak for their approval during the design and installation of the water services.
 The only allowable option by the CDWM for the water services was between an existing Amtrak rail line and the existing Randolph Street bridge house.
 Once the earth retention system was designed between the existing tracks and building, the space left over to fit utilities was approximately 7 wide.
-Within this space there needed to be room for 2-12 water services, 3 specially sized valve basins, and 2-14 chilled water pipes.
-In some areas pipes needed to be stacked in order to make everything fit.
+Within this space there needed to be room for 2-12 water services, three specially sized valve basins, and 2-14 chilled water pipes.
+Pipes in some areas needed to be stacked to make everything fit.

 Maintaining the construction schedule was critical to the project.
 Epstein was responsible for obtaining permits and approvals from public agencies such as the Office of Underground Coordination, Chicago Department of Transportation, Chicago Department of Water Management, Chicago Building Department, the Illinois Environmental Protection Agency, the Illinois Historic Preservation District, the U.S. Fish and Wildlife Service, the Metropolitan Water Reclamation District, the City of Chicago Fire Department and Amtrak.